 In many neuroscience studies, the aim is to investigate the functional role of a population of neurons in response to a certain stimulus.
 Electrophysiology methods usually can only record from a small population of neurons and this is not sufficient for studying functional properties of the cortex.
 An alternative is to use functional neuroimaging methods.
 However, some of these methods are expensive and also they do not offer suitable spatial and temporal resolutions.
 Optical imaging systems can solve these problems because they are low-cost, easy to design, and also have good temporal and spatial resolutions.
 These systems can generate functional maps from the brain.
 In this study, a...

-2-D Modeling of Blood Flow in Mitral Valve During its Closing and Opening, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Firoozabadi, Bahar ; Saeedi, Mohammad Saeed

 Problems with the mitral valve can make the heart less efficient at pumping blood around the body.
 Severe problems can lead to heart failure if the valve is not surgically repaired or replaced.
 A simple approximation of the heart geometry is used and the valve dimensions are based on reported measurements.
 The primary objective for this study is to design and simulate the opening and closing behavior of the mitral valve using 2D fluid-structure interaction (FSI) model using ADINA software in order to evaluate and investigate the hemodynamic performance and problems of mitral valve, in which the blood is described as a viscous incompressible fluid, and the mitral valve is described as an...